Presidential debate: Trump, Biden clash over Barrett Supreme Court nomination, ObamaCare as insults fly

 Fox News' Chris Wallace moderates the first debate from Cleveland

-President Trump and former Vice President Joe Biden kicked off their first presidential debate sparring over the Supreme Court nomination and ObamaCare, but it quickly devolved into insults with Biden calling the president a "clown" and a "liar."
+President Trump and former Vice President Joe Biden kicked off their first presidential debate sparring over the Supreme Court nomination and ObamaCare, but it quickly devolved into Trump interrupting and Biden calling the president a "clown" and a "liar."

 Trump stood by his Supreme Court pick of Judge Amy Coney Barrett and his push to get her confirmed before the election.

 "We won the election.
-Elections have consequences," Trump said, justifying while he appointed a nominee in an election year.
+Elections have consequences," Trump said, justifying why he appointed a nominee in an election year.

 Biden, who declined to say whether he supports packing the court or ending the filibuster, said the American people should decide who fills the seat vacated by the late Justice Ruth Bader Ginsburg.